 - Experienced Native Americans events, including treaty commemorations and art exhibits

 - Interned at the Rochester Museum and Science Center, the Emily Knapp Museum in Brockport, Mary's Place refugee outreach center, the Hillside Family of Agencies, AIDS Rochester, Oak Orchard Community Health Center, and government agencies like the New York State Office of Human Rights

-- Department faculty work closely with students on research projects of mutual interest for independent study credit.
-Excelling students have the opportunity to pursue a senior honors project under faculty supervision.
-Please contact any of the Department faculty for more information.
+Department faculty work closely with students on research projects of mutual interest for independent study credit.
+Excelling students have the opportunity to pursue a senior thesis project under faculty supervision.
+Please contact any of the faculty in the department for more information.